 When will I find out about where I will be living?

 Students and their families are asked to be patient because housing arrangements must often be finalized at the last minute in order to prevent you from paying extra costs.
-Information about housing assignments is not typically given out until you arrive.
+Information about housing assignments is not typically given out until you arrive or just shortly beforehand.

 Should LGBTQ+ individuals be concerned about traveling abroad?

 Laws, social norms, attitudes and tolerance toward lesbian, gay, bisexual, transgender, and other LGBTQIA+ persons will vary in countries abroad, just as they may vary between places and communities in your home country.
 Most LGBTQIA+ travelers will not encounter problems while overseas.
 However, foreign governments may or may not provide the same protection of civil liberties that you are used to in your home country.
 Careful research on your host country should be completed before departing so that you can decide for yourself how open you can be regarding your sexuality and gender identify at your program site or while traveling.
 You may also want to research the types of support organizations, student groups, or LGBTQ+ resources that exist at your host university.
 This can be done by visiting the website for your host university, or by talking to your Program Advisor.
 The following websites are helpful resources for LGBTQ+ travelers: